somakeit/smib/smibhid/README.md

 - Error information shown on connected displays where configured in modules using ErrorHandler class
 - UI Logger captures timestamps of button presses and uploads to SMIB for logging and review of usage patterns
 - Space open relay pin optionally sets a GPIO to high or low when the space is open
+- Web server for admin functions - at present only provides API for version and MAC address

 ## Circuit diagram
 ### Pico W Connections